HPCToolkit/hpctoolkit-tutorial-examples/examples/gpu/README.md

    - lulesh-omp  - the OpenMP version

-4. pelec -  a turbulent combustion code built using the ECP AMReX (AMR for Exascale) adaptive mesh refinement framework
+4. miniqmc - a miniapp for QMCPACK, a simplified real space ab initio Quantum Monte Carlo code for computing the electronic structure of atoms, molecules, and solids with portable GPU support using OpenMP

-5. quicksilver - a LLNL proxy application for dynamic Monte Carlo particle transport
+5. pelec -  a turbulent combustion code built using the ECP AMReX (AMR for Exascale) adaptive mesh refinement framework

-Cori-GPU is a complex system to run on.
-It runs one OS and software stack on the login nodes and a different software stack on the GPU nodes accessible via Slurm.
-For that reason, code that runs on the GPU nodes must be build on the GPU nodes.
-Rather than run interactively on the GPU nodes (tying them up more than is necessary), all of the Makefiles for the GPU examples use Slurm to offload build and run operations from the login nodes to Cori's GPU nodes.
+6. quicksilver - a LLNL proxy application for dynamic Monte Carlo particle transport

 Our experiments with these GPU-accelerated codes collect two kinds of measurement
 data: